Smita-14/four-card-feature-section-challenge/README.md

 ## Acknowledgments

-Many thanks to the [Frontend Mentor team](https://www.frontendmentor.io/) and the community for giving me the opportunity to grow and learn. 💖💖
+Many thanks to the [Frontend Mentor team](https://www.frontendmentor.io/) and the community for giving me the opportunity to learn and grow. 💖💖